 September 15 – MEMORIAL OF OUR LADY OF SORROWS

-The Church sets aside two days in the liturgical calendar to honor the Sorrows of Our Blessed Mother Mary: one on the Friday before Good Friday, and the other on September 15th, the day after the Feast of the Exaltation of the Holy Cross.
+The Church sets aside two days in the liturgical calendar to honour the Sorrows of Our Blessed Mother Mary: one on the Friday before Good Friday, and the other on September 15th, the day after the Feast of the Exaltation of the Holy Cross.
 As we meditate on the Sorrows of Mary, we come to realize how difficult it is for us to comprehend the depth of suffering that she was called to bear during her life.
 Fr.
 Lawrence Lovasik S.V.D. writes, “It was not because she was the Mother of God that Mary could bear her sorrows, but because she saw things from His point of view and not from her own – or rather, she had made His point of view hers.”1

 The Divine perspective is one that is at once both supernatural and eternal.
 In Jesus’ eyes, the Cross was not a cause for scandal but a reason for joy.
 His suffering and Death, which He freely accepted, was the necessary price of our Salvation and the means of His Resurrection.
 Jesus’ point of view is one that discovers the ultimate meaning and purpose of suffering in the triumph of love, a perspective that causes us to exclaim, “O happy fault, o necessary sin of Adam, that gained for us so great a Redeemer!”2